-The Harvard Center for Population and Development Studies, in partnership with the University of Witwatersrand in South Africa, was awarded a P01 grant in 2013 from the National Institute on Aging to study the drivers and consequences of HIV and non-communicable diseases in an aging population in Agincourt, South Africa.
+The Harvard Center for Population and Development Studies, in partnership with the MRC/Wits Rural Public Health and Health Transitions Research Unit (Agincourt) was awarded a P01 grant in 2013 from the National Institute on Aging to study the drivers and consequences of HIV and non-communicable diseases in an aging population in Agincourt, South Africa.
 From 2014-2015, baseline survey interview and biomarker data were collected from a sample of men and women aged 40 and older.
-The grant was renewed in 2017 for a five-year period, and subsequent waves of data collection are scheduled for 2018 and 2021.
+The grant was renewed in 2017 for a five-year period, and subsequent waves of data collection took place in 2018 and are scheduled for 2021.

 The Health and Aging Study in Africa: A Longitudinal Study of an INDEPTH Community in South Africa (HAALSI) is led by an interdisciplinary team of collaborators from:

 - Harvard T.H.
 Chan School of Public Health

 - The INDEPTH Network, a global network of health and demographic surveillance systems based in Ghana